stefanhansatos/gitpitch-template/what/PITCHME.md

 - Functions which can associate anything <br>    to a certain kind of binary structure |
 - The binary structure consists of two parts |
-    - one represents information
+    - one represents information |
-    - one represents relevance or interest
+    - one represents relevance or interest |
-- As a binary tree
+- As a binary tree |
-    - one represents a subtree (relevance)
+    - one represents a subtree |
-    - one represents a leaf in it (information)
+    - one represents a leaf in it |
 - Another representation is <br>    a double stranded line of bits  |